oldcatgenie/is415-proj-site/README.md

-# is415-proj
+# is415-geospatial-proj
-IS415 Geospatial Analytics and Applications - Project
+IS415 Geospatial Analytics Project - Team 7